canzalo/cryptoweb/README.md

 # cryptoweb
- This website shows the prices of the crypto in realtime fetching data from an API
+ This website shows the prices of the crypto in realtime.
+ <h3>fetches data from an API</h3>